SoftMoore/CPRL-Kt/README.md

 - Do not implement error recovery for this project; i.e., when an error is encountered, simply report the error and exit compilation.
 Follow the examples for the parser methods with complete implementations.

 - Test with all correct and incorrect examples.
-At this point the parser should accept all correct programs and reject all incorrect programs **except** those with type errors.
-Detection of type errors will be implemented in Project 5.
+At this point the parser should accept all correct programs and reject all incorrect programs **except** those with type errors and/or miscellaneous errors.
+Detection of type errors and miscellaneous errors will be implemented in subsequent projects.
 Use the text file showing expected results as a guide.

 ## Project 3: Error Recovery